mrcodedev/breaking-bad-litelement/README.md

 # Breaking LitElement

-Creación de un 'Pet Project' con Lit-Element, con TypeScript, usando una API de Breaking Bad
+Creation of a 'Pet Project' with Lit-Element, with TypeScript, using a Breaking Bad API

 # LitElement TypeScript starter